Across 5 states with paid duck resident tag or permit pricing.

 What licenses do I need for duck hunting?

-Duck hunting requires multiple licenses: a state hunting license ($10–$200 depending on state and residency), a Federal Duck Stamp ($25 in person/$29 e-stamp), HIP certification (free), and usually a state waterfowl stamp ($5–$17).
+Duck hunting requires multiple licenses: a state hunting license ($10–$200 depending on state and residency), a Federal Duck Stamp ($25 in person/$29 e-stamp), HIP certification through the state workflow, and usually a state waterfowl stamp ($5–$17).
+HIP may be no-cost in some state workflows, but do not treat that as a complete license path.
 Some states also require a migratory bird endorsement.
 Total cost for a resident is typically $50–$100 including all required stamps and endorsements.

 How much is a Federal Duck Stamp in 2025-2026?